-The CEC disclosure indicators as recommended by members of Technical Committee and its Just Transition/Indigenous Issues Working Group draw largely on the CA100+ Benchmark Framework of March 2022, and only vary by target time horizons and by a new set of Just Transition Indicators.
+The CEC disclosure indicators as recommended by members of Technical Committee and its Just Transition/Indigenous Issues Working Group draw largely on the CA100+ Benchmark Framework of March 2022, and only vary by a new set of Just Transition Indicators.
+The target time horizons in the final version of CEC's Net Zero Benchmark have been adjusted to align with the timelines of CA100+'s Benchmark 2.0.